-Your Website is a full time, Customer Service Rep.
+Your Website is YOUR Customer Service Representative

 Back when I was a kid, when you wanted to purchase something, you had to go to a store and walk around to shop.
 Sometimes I would even have to ask a clerk about what it was I was looking for and why I needed that product.
 I was born long enough before Google (not too long, as I used Google in High School) to remember when customer service was a person to person interaction.
 Before search engines like Google or Bing, we had to interact with a person either on the phone or face to face to finish transactions.
 All activities, from buying clothes or food, banking, entertainment and more.
 The goal of a business card or a website back in the day was to give your contact information so people could call you or come to your office to close the deal.
 Today, search engines take the place of the phones, they answer all questions about a product or a service, so you and I almost never have to talk to a person.
 A website today is a person, it closes the deal for us.
 Many transactions today can be completed without ever speaking to a person.
 Take shopping, for an example.
 For many people, a shopping trip today means sitting at home in your pj’s flipping through pictures.
 No human interaction needed, just hours of swiping to the next page.
 We can even tell Alexa to ship us a week’s supply of food without ever having to leave the couch.